Can I get local authority-funded care in my home?

 A person being assessed for care at home should be treated as an individual.
-So if you’re married or living with a partner, only the income of the cared-for person can be taken into account in the financial assessment.
+If you’re married or living with a partner, only the income of the person being cared for can be taken into account in the financial assessment.

 If you share a savings account with another person (partner, family member or friend), consider splitting it into separate accounts so it’s easier to see who has what for the purposes of the financial assessment and paying for care in general.